-SILENCE: Can you share a little bit about the difficulties you have had around expressing your experiences as a soldier upon your return home?
+Can you share a little bit about the difficulties you have had around expressing your experiences as a soldier upon your return home?
 Were your memories deeply buried?
-What was happening for you emotionally?
+What was happening to you emotionally?
 Was there a fear of people’s responses or their inability to understand?

-It took a few years after returning home from war before it really hit me that something internal had changed.
+It took a few years after returning home from the war before it really hit me that something internal had changed.
 It was 2007 and I was on a mission to find my way as an American Veteran.
-Now medically discharged for combat stress, I really had to figure out what I wanted to be when I grew up.
 I went from working in the classified world of military intelligence, to now an unemployed and homeless Veteran living in New York City.
 The transition was rough.
 The lack of resources and information for veterans was an instant battle that I had to fight.
 I was not adequately prepared for entering the civilian job market.
 I had what I thought was an amazing 2-page resume covering my years of leadership, management, and combat experience.
 Which my guidance counselor reduced and rigorously sanitized of all words deemed “threatening” to the current human resource departments.
 I was told that the corporate world was afraid of words like “War”, “Combat,” “Medal of …” “Deployed” etc… With all of my years of military experience being stripped away from my resume, all that was left with was a feeling of failure.
 After giving so much, I had nothing.
 I seemed unaccomplished and isolated as I prepared to return to a job market that I felt was afraid to hire me.

 The pressure veterans face as they return home is disappointing.
 It’s unfortunate that Veteran’s are now “America’s collateral damage”.
 I was scared, anxious and didn’t know what to do.
 I had poor guidance, no outlet, and I was beginning to lose all patience with everything and everyone, and even myself.
 I wanted it to be over, I felt left for dead, abandoned and lied to by my country.